geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

    Unit tolerance:              1
    Negative values:             0
    Only unitless scale factors: false
-   Verbose:                     0      # <--- set this to 3
+   Verbose:                     0      # <---- set this to 3
-   Warnings:                    1      # <--- set this to 3
+   Warnings:                    1      # <---- set this to 3

 Both :code:`Verbose` and :code:`Warnings` settings can have values from 0 to 3.
 The higher the number, the more information will be printed out to the :file:`HEMCO.log` file.
 A value of 0 disables debug printout.

-Having this extra debug printout in the GEOS-Chem and HEMCO log file output may provide insight as to where your simulation stopped with an error.
+Having this extra debug printout in your log file output may provide insight as to where your simulation is halting.

 .. _debug-guide-traceback: